Canada’s relations with ASEAN

 The objectives of ASEAN are to accelerate economic growth, social progress and cultural development; promote regional peace and stability, as well as respect for justice and the rule of law; and increase collaboration across a vast range of economic, social, cultural, technical, scientific and administrative spheres.

 In 2008, ASEAN members adopted the ASEAN Charter, officially creating ASEAN as a legal entity, and established several institutional entities, including the twice-yearly ASEAN Summit, the ASEAN Coordinating Council and the ASEAN community councils.
 The ASEAN Secretariat, located in Jakarta, Indonesia, and led by the secretary-general, coordinates the work plans, projects and meetings of ASEAN-associated bodies.
 The ASEAN Secretariat is also responsible for coordinating ASEAN’s relationship with external partners, such as Canada.

-Canada became an Association of Southeast Asian Nations (ASEAN) dialogue partner in 1977 and is one of only ten countries with this important level of partnership.
-The partners have enjoyed positive and fruitful relations ever since, cooperating on political and security issues, regional integration, economic interests, interfaith dialogue, transnational crime and counterterrorism, disaster risk reduction and other areas.
+Canada became an ASEAN dialogue partner in 1977 and is one of only 10 countries with this important level of partnership.
+The partners cooperate on political and security issues, regional integration, economic interests, interfaith dialogue, transnational crime and counterterrorism, disaster risk reduction and other areas.

-The Canada-ASEAN Joint Declaration on Trade and Investment, adopted in October 2011, is the first trade and investment instrument concluded between ASEAN and Canada.
+The Canada-ASEAN Joint Declaration on Trade and Investment adopted in October 2011, is the first trade and investment instrument concluded between ASEAN and Canada.
 It provides a platform for regular exchanges of information on opportunities and explores ways to expand and promote trade and investment between Canada and ASEAN.

 - Date Modified: